En-ROADS User Guide

 Key Dynamics🔗

-• Oil, in the “Global Sources of Primary Energy” graph, goes down as we electrify transport.
+• Changes in the energy mix.
+Oil, in the “Global Sources of Primary Energy” graph, goes down as we electrify transport.
 At the same time, primary energy demand for coal, renewables, and to a more limited extent, natural gas, all increase to power the rise in electric demand.
+For electrification to reduce emissions further, try subsidizing renewables, discouraging coal and natural gas, or adding a carbon price.

 Potential Co-Benefits of Encouraging Electrification🔗